Welcome to Our Blog on the Camino Portuguese

-Kindness and Natural Beauty : Santarem to Azinhaga
+Kindness on the Camino Portuguese : Santarem to Azinhaga

 This morning we enjoyed a nice breakfast of toast, jam, yogurt, and orange juice at the hostel with the group we've been walking with.
 We headed out down the cobblestone streets of the town through a beautiful morning.
 The path took us to the Portas do Sol, which is a beautiful park, offering a panoramic view over the Tejo River valley.
 We paused to enjoy the expansive view over an agricultural landscape swathed in morning mist.